-Interstate 190 in New York is the spur of Interstate 90/New York Thruway that leads from the mainline north to downtown Buffalo, Niagara Falls, and Grand Island.
-This is one of two three-digit Interstate highways to enter a foreign country (the other is hidden Interstate 110 Texas in El Paso, which crosses into Mexico (Ciudad Juarez) at the Cordova Port of Entry.
+Interstate 190 is the spur of Interstate 90 that leads from the New York Thruway mainline north to Downtown Buffalo, Grand Island and Niagara Falls.
+This is one of two three-digit Interstate highways to end at an international boundary.
+The other is Interstate 110 in El Paso, Texas, which links I-10 with the Bridge of the Americas into Ciudad Juarez, Mexico.

 Known as the Niagara Section of the New York Thruway, Interstate 190 originally had toll barriers at four locations: west of Interstate 90, south of the Peace Bridge, and at the two Niagara River crossings.
 The bridge crossings have tolls that are levied on inbound traffic only.
-During the 1950s and 1960s, when the New York Thruway came into existance, all the exits on the "Niagara Section" were numbered with the prefix of N-xx.
-This practice was done to distinguish them from mainline Thruway exit numbering system.2
+During the 1950s and 1960s, when the New York Thruway was established, all the exits on the "Niagara Section" were numbered with the prefix of N-xx.
+This practice was done to distinguish them from the Thruway mainline exit numbering system.2

 Erie County Clerk David J. Swarts presented a petition of about 20,000 signatures to regional transportation officials advocating the removal of the Interstate 190 toll plazas within the city of Buffalo.
 The contention was that Buffalo is the only upstate city in New York that had tolls levied on its commuters.
 He cited the differences between Buffalo and Rochester as a justification for the toll removal.